Don't be a party to teenage drinking.

 Tips to avoid being a party to underage drinking

 - Don't be afraid to be the bad guy.
 Taking a tough stand on alcohol use can help youth say no when they are pressured to drink by their friends.

 - Talk with other adults about hosting alcohol-free youth events.
 Unity creates a tough, enforceable message.

 - Set a positive example.
 If you host a party, always serve alternative non-alcoholic beverages and do not let anyone drink and drive.

 - Stay home if a teen is a hosting a party in your home.
 Observe the activities and confiscate any alcohol that may be brought by party goers.

 - Report underage drinking to the police promptly.

-In Wisconsin, the Parents Who Host, Lose The Most campaign takes place annually from April through June, covering the prom and graduation seasons for high school students.
+In Wisconsin, the Parents Who Host, Lose The Most campaign takes place from April through June, covering the prom and graduation seasons for high school students.
 Local coalitions apply to be part of the campaign.
-For more information about how to bring this campaign to your community, contact Chino Amah Mbah at 608-267-9446.
+For more information about how to bring this campaign to your community, contact Chino Amah Mbah.

-"Parents Who Host, Lose The Most: Don't be a party to teenage drinking" is a registered trademark of Drug Free Action Alliance and is used with permission.
+"Parents Who Host, Lose The Most: Don't be a party to teenage drinking" is a registered trademark of Prevention Action Alliance and is used with permission.